kimlimjustin/xplorer/docs/community/Contributing.md

 Great Feature Requests tend to have:
 - A quick idea summary.
 - What & why you wanted to add the specific feature.
-- Additional context like images, links to resources to implement the feature, etc.
+- Additional references like images, links of resources about the feature, etc.

 ## Working on Xplorer code
 ### Prerequisite